rienaldy/aloha/README.md

-	The HEX code for orange brand colour is #e2574c (used for links, some headings, and buttons) The HEX code for the link hover state colour is #b64036 The HEX code for the light grey border colour is #d7d7d7 The HEX code for the dark grey background colour is the footer is #242424
+	The HEX code for orange brand colour is #e2574c (used for links, some headings, and buttons) The HEX code for the link hover state colour is #b64036 The HEX code for the light grey border colour is #d7d7d7 The HEX code for the dark grey background colour in the footer is #242424

 	Screen Sizes: